isao/tap2xml/README.md

 tap2xml
 =======

-A naive tap to junit converter.
-Parses tap test results from stdin, emit junit/xunit-like xml on stdout.
+Parse [tap](https://github.com/isaacs/node-tap) test results from stdin and emit junit/xunit-like xml on stdout.
+More or less.
 See ./tests.

 License